nzukie-b/bike_scraper/README.md

 scrapy crawl bikeSpider
 ```

 If you would like to output a file for the results of the web scraper you can append `-O FILE` to the above command, where `FILE` is one of the following formats: `.json`, `.jsonl`, `.csv` or `.xml`.
-The [Scrapy documentation](https://docs.scrapy.org/en/latest/topics/commands.html#crawl) has more infomation on  this.
+The [Scrapy documentation](https://docs.scrapy.org/en/latest/topics/commands.html#crawl) has more infomation on the command line options.

 ## Run  Info
 On my local machine, it took ~30 minutes to scrape 1309 images (59MB in total) from 234 listings.